To manage your devices N-able N-central relies on software probes and agents.

 The N-able N-central probe also acts as a cache location for software installation files such as the agent, AV Defender, Backup Manager, and Windows Patches.
 Agents communicate with the probe over TCP 10004 using the .NET remote communication protocol.

 The N-able N-central server is the "brains" of the system and contains a number of components including the broswer-based interface, the N-central Administrator Console (NAC), Data Management System (DMS), database, and other core system components.
 In addition to providing an interface for the probes and agents, the DMS is also the business logic layer of the application.
 All rules that govern how N-able N-central deals with data are executed at this level.
 All physical data (configuration or monitored) is stored within the relational PostgreSQL database.

 The N-able N-central server is designed and secured so that it may be placed directly on the Internet, however, the recommended best practice is to place it in a restricted internet zone such as a DMZ.

-For specific information on the ports that must be accessible for an N-able N-central server, please refer to Port Access Requirements.
+For specific information on the ports that must be accessible for an N-able N-central server, please refer to the Network Requirements page.

 What do you want to do?